stefanos990/stefanos990.github.io/cv.md

 <li><strong>Larnaka Municipality</strong> - <em>ICT Officer</em> (January 2025 - present)<br>
 Providing technical supervision and guidance to locally recruited staff and ensure that ICT equipment is fully operational at all times.</li>
 <li><strong>Brainstorm</strong> - <em>Founder</em> (July 2011 - present)<br>
 Brainstorm is a company focused on making quality mobile apps and games.
-Currently publishing for the Windows and Windows Phone platform, Brainstorm has a variety of hit-apps like the puzzle game Illuminate and the minimalistic text editor Write.</li>
+Brainstorm has published various apps and games for the Windows and Windows Phone platform, like the puzzle game Illuminate and the minimalistic text editor Write.</li>
 <li><strong>SHSO (State Health Services Organisation)</strong> - <em>ICT Officer</em> (March 2021 - January 2025)<br>
 Providing technical supervision and guidance to locally recruited staff and ensure that ICT equipment is fully operational at all times.</li>
 <li><strong>IDEASEVEN</strong> - <em>Digital Project Manager</em> (November 2020 - March 2021)<br>